What is a Dubai trade license?

 How do I get a trade license?

 Getting a trade license in Dubai is a structured but flexible process designed to accommodate both local and foreign entrepreneurs.
 While the specific steps may vary slightly depending on whether you’re applying for a free zone, mainland, or offshore license, the core procedure is similar.
-The UAE government has streamlined much of the bureaucracy to encourage business formation, making it faster and easier than in many other jurisdictions.

 Step-by-step process of getting a trade license in Dubai